bhopals/java-script-algorithms-and-data-structures-masterclass/25-hash-tables.md

   - RUBY - Maps
   - PHYTON - Dictionaries

-- HOWEVER, we are going to use our OWN HASH TABLE Implementation
+- HOWEVER, we are going to use our OWN HASH TABLE Implementation (Reinvent the WHEEL :D. Its FUN!!)

+- THE HASH PART
+  - To implement a HASH TABLE, we will be using an ARRAY
+  - In order to look up values by key, we need a way to CONVERT KEYS INTO VALID ARRAY INDICES
+  - A Function that performs this task is called HASH Function.